Brenham, Texas: Education

 The City of Brenham's primary education is provided by Brenham Independent School District (Brenham ISD) and various private schools.
 The public schools in Brenham ISD include Brenham Elementary School, Krause Elementary School, Alton Elementary School, Brenham Middle School, Brenham Junior High School, and Brenham High School.
 Brenham High School's mascot is the lion cub.

-The traditional role of middle school is split in two in Brenham, with 5th through 6th graders attending Brenham Middle School and 7th through 8th graders attending Brenham Junior High School.
-In 2022, Brenham ISD proposed a project to tear down and rebuild Brenham Junior High School to be able to handle the 6th grade through 8th grade population, then convert Brenham Middle School into a third elementary school serving students up to 5th grade, however this proposal was rejected by voters.
+The traditional role of middle school is split in two in Brenham, with fifth and sixth graders attending Brenham Middle School and seventh and eighth graders attending Brenham Junior High School.
+In 2022, Brenham ISD proposed a project to tear down and rebuild Brenham Junior High School to be able to handle the sixth through 8th grades, then convert Brenham Middle School into a fourth elementary school serving students up to fifth grade, but this proposal was rejected by voters.

 Blinn College, the oldest county-owned junior college in Texas, is located in Brenham.
 Blinn has campuses also in Bryan, Schulenburg, and Sealy.

 Infrastructure

 The following highways pass through Brenham:

+The Galveston Subdivision of the BNSF Railway passes through Brenham, with spurs serving Valmont Industries and Blue Bell Creameries.
+The Blue Bell spur was formerly part of a separate Southern Pacific line between Austin and Houston, though it now terminates within Brenham on both ends.